 How is the Second 50 affecting your clients' relationship with retirement?

-With so many responsibilities to juggle over an increasing number of years, it’s no surprise that those approaching or in their 50s are facing a changing relationship with their work and how they transition into retirement.
+With so many responsibilities to juggle over an increasing number of years, it’s no surprise that your clients approaching or in their 50s could display a changing relationship with their work and retirement.

-Our Second 50 research, featuring the views of 900 UK workers and 100 retirees, found that only 28% of people now envision a clean break from full-time employment into full-time retirement.
-Instead, many now favour a longer and more gradual transition out of the workplace via flexible work arrangements, such as part-time or temporary contracts (40%).
-Surprisingly, almost a quarter of people plan to never stop working, maintaining some form of paid employment throughout their life (22%).
+Our Second 50 research found that only 24% of people now envision a clean break from full-time employment into full-time retirement.
+Instead, over a third of people now plan to never stop working, maintaining some form of paid employment throughout their life (34%).
+A further 24% favour a longer and more gradual transition out of the workplace via flexible work arrangements, such as part-time or temporary contracts.

 The motivations for working longer appear to be largely positive, which can only be a good thing for your current and future Second 50 clients.
-Half of workers say it’s because they want to keep their brain active (50%), while 42% simply enjoy their work and working life.
-However, a further 23% do so out of fear they’ve not saved enough.
+Just under half of workers say it’s because they want to keep their brain active (44%), while 43% simply enjoy their work and working life.
+However, a further 22% do so out of fear they’ve not saved enough.

 Understanding your clients' aspirations and concerns for later life